beginning of content

 Cannabis can affect people differently.
 The same person may also have different experiences each time they use cannabis.
 Some factors that could influence the effect of cannabis are:

-Cannabis can make some people feel ‘chilled out’, relaxed, happy and sociable, while other people may feel anxious or paranoid after taking cannabis.
+Some people may feel anxious or paranoid after taking cannabis.

 Cannabis can also cause side effects such as:

-What are the risks using cannabis?
+What are the risks of using cannabis?

-If you, or someone you known, is having suicidal thoughts and is in immediate danger, call triple zero (000).
+If you, or someone you know, is having suicidal thoughts and is in immediate danger, call triple zero (000).
 For help and support, call Lifeline on 13 11 14.

 There are many risks with cannabis use including: